RichardLitt/awesome-conferences/README.md

 * [php conferences in fall 2015](https://gist.github.com/DragonBe/51002bd40a6fa99a5123)
 * [planetruby/awesome-events](https://github.com/planetruby/awesome-events).
 A collection of awesome Ruby events (meetups, conferences, camps, etc.) from around the world.
 * [totalism.org](http://totalism.org/calendar).
 Events of interest for tactical hacker, theory, avant-art scenes in space-time.
+* [mobilehackersio/pwa-confs](https://github.com/mobilehackersio/pwa-confs).
+A list of conferences talking about PWA